Volume 18 - Qom Univ Med Sci J 2024, 18 - : 0-0 | Back to browse issues page

 URL: http://journal.muq.ac.ir/article-1-3770-en.html

-2- Department of Epidemiology & Biostatistics, Health Faculty, Research Center of neuroscience, Qom University of Medical Sciences and Health Services, Qom, Iran
+3- Department of Epidemiology and Biostatistics, Faculty of Health, Qom University of Medical Sciences, Qom, Iran.

-Methodology: This study is a cross-sectional analytical method and was conducted in 1400-1401.
-The samples of this study include 110 patients from the emergency department and 110 patients from the inpatient departments of Shahid Beheshti Hospital in Qom.
-The samples were obtained by the available method and from among the patients who were willing to participate in the study; were chosen.
-Data collection tools included privacy questionnaires and the patient-nurse trust scale (Radvin-Kayrel).
-Data were analyzed using Pearson's statistical test and SPSS 21 software.
+Methods: This is a cross-sectional analytical study and was conducted in 2021-2022.
+Participants were 110 patients from the emergency department and 110 patients from the inpatient departments of Shahid Beheshti Hospital in Qom City.
+They were selected using a convenience sampling method.
+Data collection tools included a sociodemographic form, Tehrani et al.’s privacy scale in hospitalized patients and Radwin & Cabral’s trust in nurses scale (TNS).
+Data were analyzed using Pearson’s correlation test in SPSS software, version 21.

 Type of Study: Original Article | Subject: پرستاری-جراحی-ویژه-کودکان